ergoplatform/ergodocs/docs/dev/get-started.md

 # Developer's Guide

-Welcome to the Ergo Developer's Guide

-This comprehensive guide is designed to provide an overview of our platform and introduce you to the various resources available for developers.
+/// admonition | Welcome to the Ergo Developer's Guide This comprehensive guide is designed to provide an overview of our platform and introduce you to the various resources available for developers.
 Whether you're a seasoned blockchain developer or just starting out, this guide will help you navigate the Ergo ecosystem and understand its key features and functionalities.
+///

 ### **Connect with Our Community**
 If you encounter any issues or have questions, feel free to connect with us on any of the following platforms.
 All our chat platforms are bridged, ensuring seamless communication: